 Occasionally we may need to send your personal data outside of the UK.
 Where this is the case, we will ensure that adequate levels of protection are in place to support the security of the transfer.
 Adequacy regulations in the UK currently apply to countries in the European Economic Area and countries covered by existing European Union adequacy decisions.
 Where these regulations do not apply, additional safeguards will be put in place for any necessary restricted transfer of your personal data.

-How will we communicate with you?
+How and why will we communicate with you?

 Once you have signed up to participate in a research project or activity with Leeds Arts University, our staff will communicate with you via email.
 Any other research project or activity specific communication channels will be outlined to you in the participant information sheet.